 Your child's class teacher may suggest ways of how you can support your child's learning.
-Children are encouraged to read at home on a daily basis.
+Homework is set half termly, and children are encouraged to read at home on a daily basis.

 We hold regular parent information workshops covering all areas of the curriculum.
 All parents are encouraged to attend these meetings and to work alongside their child when possible.